Backstreet Boys: 2000–2001: Black and Blue and The Hits – Chapter One

-Shortly after returning to the Black and Blue Tour, the group faced a severe loss with the occurrence of the September 11, 2001, terrorist attacks.
-On the night of September 10, the band had completed a sold-out show in Boston, Massachusetts.
-The following morning Littrell's wife Leighanne had planned on catching a flight back to Los Angeles aboard American Airlines Flight 11, along with set carpenter Daniel Lee, who was returning home to Los Angeles to see his wife, who was due to give birth to their second child.
-That night, however, Leighanne canceled her flight after deciding to spend more time with her husband.
-Tragically, Lee was among 92 people killed when the hijacked plane crashed into the North Tower of the World Trade Center.
-The next day, during a concert on the next leg of their tour in Toronto, Littrell gave a brief speech on Lee and led the audience in a moment of silence for Lee and all the victims of the attacks.

 The Hits – Chapter One, their first compilation album, was released on October 23, 2001.
 It also included a previously unreleased song, "Drowning".
 The album entered the top 5 in the U.S., UK, Germany, and Canada, and the top 10 in Switzerland, Austria, the Netherlands, and New Zealand.
 In the U.S., The Hits: Chapter One was certified platinum for selling over one million copies.
 It was also certified platinum by IFPI for selling over one million copies in Europe.
 "Drowning" reached top 10 in many countries and as of 2002, the album had sold almost six million worldwide.

 2002–2004: Hiatus

 In 2002, the group expressed a strong desire to leave their management company, The Firm.
 However, Carter chose to remain with The Firm to manage his solo career.
 Shortly afterward, the rest of the group began recording their next album without him.
 The relationship with JIVE Records worsened when the Backstreet Boys filed a $75–100 million lawsuit against Zomba Music Group (JIVE's parent company), claiming breach of contract.
 They claimed that the label promoted Carter's solo album Now or Never at the expense of the group.

 In November 2003, McLean appeared on The Oprah Winfrey Show to talk about his addiction to alcohol and drugs and his struggles in rising to fame for the first time in public.
 The rest of the group surprised him by appearing in person to give him support, marking the first time the Backstreet Boys had appeared together in public in almost two years.
 The group began to reform and reconcile their differences, planning to start recording a comeback album at the beginning of the following year.